TheGoldenEye/always-forge/README.md

     "delegate": {
         "address": "delegate_address", // Your delegate address
-        "publicKey": "delegate_publicKey", // Your delegate public key "secret": "delegate_secret" // Your delegate secret
+        "publicKey": "delegate_publicKey", // Your delegate public key "password": "delegate_password" // The password with which your delegate secret was encrypted },
-    },
     // List of servers, first server will have highest priority, last - lowest priority
     // Each server must have unique name!
-For your delegate security HTTPS connection is forced!
+Set 'scheme' to http or https.
     "servers": [
         {
-            "name": "mainnet-1 #1",
+            "name": "node1",
+            "scheme": "http",
             "ip": "127.0.0.1",
-            "port": 8000
+            "port": 5000
         },
         {
-            "name": "mainnet-1 #2",
+            "name": "node2",
+            "scheme": "http",
-            "ip": "127.0.0.1",
+            "ip": "a.b.c.d",
-            "port": 8001
+            "port": 5000
         }
     ]
 }